pinnaculum/galacteek/README.rst

 ===================

 Mainly tested on Linux.
-The application relies heavily on quamash_ which should work with most platforms (untested on OS X which is not officially supported by quamash).
+The application relies heavily on quamash_ which should work with most platforms (for OS X there are still some asyncio issues to fix).

 Requirements
 ============